emilyhunt/backstage-advent-of-code/README.md

 * Try to avoid adding any big files here!
 You can set up some `.gitignore` rules to keep them in your local repo if you'd like.

 * Make sure that any file output that your code spews out goes into any folder called `output`, as this will be auto-ignored via the .gitignore file.

+## Git submodules
+The repo contains some [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To clone a repo with submodules, use `git clone --recurse-submodules`.
+If you didn't do this the submodule may need to be initialised first time with `git submodule update --init`.
+It's not the end of the world if you don't update the submodules though, you just won't see much in your local repo!